Team-9-Software-Engineering-II/participium/README.md

   participium:latest
 ```

 Once the container is healthy, open `http://localhost:3000`.
-The initial seed inserts demo users—log in as `admin@participium.com` with password `password123`.
+The initial seed inserts demo admin—log in as `admin@participium.com` with password `password123` and municiplaity officer with email `officer@municipality.com` with the same password.
+You can register as new citizen user and also as admin define technical staff memebrs.

 ### Persisting data